Marine Science A-Level

 Imagine you could earn an extra A-level in Marine Science, valid anywhere in the world whilst having a CV worthy experience and the adventure of a lifetime.

 This course has been running since 2012 and our results speak for themselves.
 94% of our students obtain a B grade or higher.
-28% of our students obtain an A* and our candidates scored Best in the, World in 2015 and 2016 (2017 results unavailable at the time of writing).
+28% of our students obtain an A* and our candidates scored Best in the, World in 2015 and 2016.
 Read the reviews here.

 Interested?
 Get in touch and we will get back to you.
 Email: Sonny.email@example.com for any questions, please add the email address to your contact list to ensure the reply isn’t directed into your junk box.